-Gogo’s VP of Data Centers and Infrastructure, Vinay Kudithipudi, teamed up with lead engineer Ramesh Patel to identify and implement a solution that would help them consolidate the various portals into a unified purchase path (UPP).
+Gogo’s VP of Data Centers and Infrastructure, Vinay Kudithipudi, teamed up with lead engineer Ramesh Patel to identify and implement a solution that consolidates the various portals into a unified purchase path (UPP).

 While Gogo’s application architecture followed a typical three‑tier model (database, application, and web tiers), the design of the frontend portal layer was overly complex and needed consolidation.
-Gogo want a single portal able to intelligently route traffic at scale, allowing the company to introduce new features and capabilities quickly.
-Kudithipudi and Patel identified the need for an HTTP load balancer to route traffic and one that closely integrated with Gogo’s applications.
-Traditional industry approaches – such as hardware‑based load balancers – could cost orders of magnitude more than NGINX Plus, and typically need internal experts to manage them.
+The goal is a single portal able to intelligently route traffic at scale, allowing the company to introduce new features and capabilities quickly.
+Kudithipudi and Patel identified the need for an HTTP load balancer to route traffic, one that closely integrated with Gogo’s applications.
+Traditional industry approaches – such as hardware‑based load balancers – can cost orders of magnitude more than NGINX Plus, and typically need internal experts to manage them.

 “We needed a load balancer capable of SSL termination and Layer 7 routing,” says Kudithipudi.
 “While there are hardware‑based solutions that can do that, they are tens of thousands, if not hundreds of thousands of dollars, more expensive than NGINX Plus.”

 As Kudithipudi and Patel were evaluating their options, NGINX, Inc. announced the availability of its flagship commercial product, NGINX Plus.
 Gogo was already using the open source NGINX software in other areas – but the new enterprise capabilities (particularly high‑performance load balancing) made it a perfect fit for their requirements.
 It was still important to carefully vet the technology, as more than 90% of in‑flight Internet revenue would eventually be delivered by this solution.